ercanBahri13/Pedro-pages/privacy/index.md

 - The app does not integrate third-party analytics or advertising SDKs.

 ## Contact
-If you have questions, contact: <your-email>
+If you have questions, contact: ercanbahri66@gmail.com

 **Last updated:** 2025-12-28